Kobold: Kobold as doll

 There are no attested uses of the word "kobold" (Middle High German: kobolt) prior to the 13th century.
-Grimm opines that earlier uses may have existed, but remain undiscovered or lost.
-(Note: If there were attested OHG form, they would not need to be reconstructed.)
+Grimm opines that earlier uses may have existed but remain undiscovered or lost.
+(Note: If there were attested OHG forms, they would not need to be reconstructed.)

 The earliest known uses of the word kobold in 13th century Middle High German refer jokingly to figurines made of wood or wax.
-The exemplum in Konrad von Würzburg's poem (<1250) refers to a man as worthless as a kobold-doll made from boxwood.
+The exemplum in Konrad von Würzburg's poem (<1250) refers to a man as worthless as a kobold doll made from boxwood.
 (Note: Konrad's poem above seems to be a more complicated double metaphor to the luhs (Luchs, "lynx", conceived of as a hybrid of fox and wolf, and therefore unable to breed) deriding someone as reproductively sterile and deceitful, just like a kobold doll.)